rlpacheco/abseff_R/README.md

 N2 = lower limit of the confidence interval for the hazard ratio

-N3 = upper limite of the confidence interval for the hazard ratio
+N3 = upper limit of the confidence interval for the hazard ratio

 N4 = % of patients with event in control group